- Visualization of business daybreak in the Schedule view and Base schedule view

 - 04:40 - 04:50

 - 05:20 - 06:00

-If I fetch items for Gregory for Monday November 30 - Sunday December 6, then all items will display:
+If you fetch items for Gregory for Monday November 30 - Sunday December 6, then all items will display:

-Were I to choose to transfer to payroll, I would get the following in the payroll file and in the salary details report respectively:
+If you choose to transfer to payroll, you would get the following in the payroll file and in the salary details report respectively:

-However, were I to fetch items for December 2 only for Gregory, then I would get the below result instead.
+However, if you fetch items for December 2 only for Gregory, then you would get the below result instead.

 If you fetch items for December 3 only for Gregory, then this would be the result: